hashicorp/vagrant/website/docs/source/v2/provisioning/chef_common.html.md

   This defaults to 1.
 This can be increased to a higher number if your Chef runs take multiple runs to reach convergence.

-* `binary_path` (string) - The full path to the binary to execute to run Chef.
+* `binary_path` (string) - The path to the directory of the Chef executable binaries.
 By default, Vagrant looks for the proper Chef binary on the PATH.

 * `custom_config_path` (string) - A path to a custom Chef configuration local on your machine that will be used as the Chef configuration.
 This Chef